Olliang/Statistical-Similarity-Measurement/README.md

 ## Contact:

 If there is anything to be corrected or you have any thoughts to share with me on this topic, please feel free to reach out!
-It's allways pleasure to learn more.
+It's always pleasure to learn more.
 >Email: olivia.liang032@gmail.com